Data Centers in Glasgow

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The Glasgow market features at least 2 key data center providers as of September 2025.
-While more concentrated than London, the available facilities are carrier-neutral, allowing for interconnection with a variety of local and national networks.
+Carrier Density & Carrier Neutrality The market features 2 distinct data center providers offering services from 2 facilities, as of September 2025.
+While smaller than London, Glasgow supports a carrier-neutral environment, providing sufficient options for redundancy and local access.

-Bare Metal: Bare metal server options are available, providing dedicated physical infrastructure for performance-sensitive applications.
-Providers like OVHcloud offer services in the UK market that can serve workloads originating from Glasgow.
+Bare Metal Bare metal server options are available in Glasgow, providing dedicated compute for performance-sensitive workloads.
+Providers such as IONOS offer services in the region, supplementing traditional colocation.

 Power Analysis

-Power Grid Reliability: The national grid supplying Glasgow is stable and well-engineered.
-Data centers in the area are supported by redundant power feeds from multiple substations, ensuring high levels of uptime for critical operations.
+Power Grid Reliability The power grid serving Glasgow is well-engineered and reliable, consistent with UK standards.
+Data centers in the area are supported by redundant power feeds from multiple substations, ensuring high levels of uptime.

 Market Access, Business & Tax Climate